 University/College Library

-Broward Community College - Florida Atlantic University Joint Use Facility
+A joint-use library serving Broward College and Florida Atlantic University

 Frequently Asked Questions

-1. How do I get a University/College Library (U/CL) card?
+1. How do I get a card to borrow materials from the University/College Library (U/C Library)?

 2. What is my Borrower ID?